GuoZhihong/Book-Records/README.md

 # Book-Records
-More info can be seen in
+More infos can be seen in Comp249_W17_Assg3.pdf